 Keep your bandage and your wound clean and dry.
 Your surgeon will tell you when it is OK to change your dressing.
 Also change your dressing if it gets dirty or wet.

-You will likely see your surgeon in about 1 week.
+You will likely need to see your surgeon in about one week.

 Activity and Exercise

 You should start stretching exercises after the splint is removed to increase flexibility and range of motion.
+You should move your elbow to avoid stiffness.
 The surgeon may also refer you to see a physical therapist to work on stretching and strengthening your forearm muscles.
 This can begin after 2 to 3 weeks.
 Keep doing the exercises for as long as you are told.
 This helps ensure tennis elbow will not return.

 You may be prescribed a wrist brace.
 If so, wear it to avoid extending your wrist and pulling on the repaired elbow tendon.

 Most people can return to normal activity and sports after 4 to 6 months.
 Check with your surgeon on the timeline for you.

 After the operation, contact the surgeon if you notice any of the following around your elbow: